 At Raising Up Wild Things, Natalie McCatty has created beautifully illustrated resources for nature study and introductory science that should be useful with children from preschool through about third grade.
 All of the resources are available only as PDFs.
-These include brief studies such as the Ladybugs Mini Unit and Butterfly Art and Activity Pack, as well as the much more extensive journals and notebooks that include:
+These include brief studies, such as the Ladybugs Mini Unit and the Butterfly Art and Activity Pack, as well as the much more extensive journals and notebooks that include:

 The Garden Notebook